ZixiQu/naslite/README.md

     This `auth.ts` does two things, connect to psql based on .env, also (important) connect better-auth with prisma.
 If you don't follow exactly this way, better-auth is not aware of prisma, and `npx @better-auth/cli generate` will create an .sql file for you to manually apply.
 No good.
 We want better-auth to modify schema.prisma directly, so that DB options are handled by prisma.
 We never touch .sql nor psql nor manually set prisma.

     After `auth.ts` is setup this way, run `npx @better-auth/cli generate --config src/lib/auth.ts`, `schema.prisma` will be updated.
 And `migrate` (which will generate automatically)

+### better-auth authentication and authorization
+Few important things:
+If you want login functionality, you must `authClient.signIn.email()` in a `"use client"` environment.
+This function sets session token in cookie, so that you can do authorization within the app (you request, server knows you, give you data, not rejecting you).
+If you invoke this function in an `"use server"` environment, the cookie is not set in user's browser, user is only logged-in in the server, but no token no cookie, act if not logged-in.

+Working endpoints:

+`localhost:3000/signup`

+`localhost:3000/signin`

+`localhost:3000/signin2`  <- different UI

+`localhost:3000/greeting` <- To test if signed-in.

+for authorization code, check `/src/app/(auth)/greeting/page.tsx`